Skip to main content

 Palm oil is associated with deforestation and serious Indigenous rights abuses, so we suggest avoiding it or opting for a company that shows best practice (look for our Best palm oil rating).

-In our Palm oil free Christmas food guide, we list the companies that receive our Best rating for palm oil, as well as those going palm oil free.
+In our Palm oil free Christmas food guide, we list the companies that score the highest in our palm oil rating, as well as those going palm oil free.
 There are several options for palm-oil free mince pies and palm-oil free Christmas puddings for example.

 Avoiding processed food is often one way to dodge palm oil: making your own mince pies or Christmas puds is possible, either by making everything yourself (pastry and mincemeat), or buying these items and making them in your kitchen.